- UCAS Code

 Dance & Performance is part of the integrated Dance programme at Falmouth that includes BA(Hons) Dance & Communities and BA(Hons) Dance & Choreography.
 All courses follow the same first year, providing a thorough basis in technique and skills, and a framework of contextual, practical and written projects in the final year.
 This allows you to specialise in the second and third years while maintaining a sense of focus and identification with the Dance programme as a whole.

 What you'll do

 The first year offers high levels of contact time with a technique focus, covering practices including contemporary and release technique, ballet and anatomy, yoga, pilates, improvisation and somatic approaches to movement.
 Complementing this, you'll explore the theories and contexts of performance, as well as projects in site-based dance and choreography.

-Following the intensive technical and skills training covered in year 1, the specialist modules in the second year are designed to involve students in a range of directed, supervised and self-generated approaches to dance, performance and its contexts.
+Following the intensive technical and skills training covered in year one, the specialist modules in the second year are designed to involve students in a range of directed, supervised and self-generated approaches to dance, performance and its contexts.
 Teaching contact is maintained at 25 hours per week, divided between studio work, lectures, seminars and performance projects.

 Modules focusing on devised performance, techniques in translation and cross-disciplinary project work with video, installation and sound will all support your professional development.
 The end of the year presents the opportunity to develop a proposal for independent practice in context, for realisation in year three.